 No junk dealer, scrap processor or vehicle dismantler shall carry on business in the Town of Brookhaven at any other place(s) than the one(s) designated in the license therefor, nor shall he continue to carry on business in the Town of Brookhaven after such license has been suspended or revoked or has expired.

-Any applicant for a license, as hereinabove described, who knowingly makes a false statement in such application shall be guilty of a misdemeanor and shall be liable to a fine of not more than $2,000 or imprisonment for not more than 30 days, or both.
+Any applicant for a license, as hereinabove described, who knowingly makes a false statement in such application shall be guilty of a misdemeanor and shall be liable to a fine of not more than $2,000 or imprisonment for not less than 15 days nor more than 30 days, or both.

 [Amended 6-26-2018 by L.L.
 No. 14-2018, effective 7-9-2018]